 Notable Policy Changes:

-• YouTube’s Partner Program: Higher subscriber and watch-hour requirements make it harder for small creators to monetise.
+| YouTube | Higher subscriber and watch-hour requirements for Partner Program | Harder for small creators to monetise |

 Impact on Income:

-• Loss of ad revenue due to demonetisation.
+- Loss of ad revenue due to demonetisation

-• More stringent eligibility criteria reducing access to monetisation features.
+- More stringent eligibility criteria reducing access to monetisation features

 3. Stricter Rules on Sponsored Content